DyonR/docker-nextcloudcmd-client/README.md

 ## Ports
 This Docker container exposes no ports, has no UI and therefore does not need to have any ports exposed.

-# Issues
+## Issues
-If you are having issues with this container please submit an issue on GitHub.
-Please provide logs, Docker version and other information that can simplify reproducing the issue.
+If you're experiencing problems:

+1. Check the logs at `/opt/Nextcloud/log/latest.log`
+2. Open a GitHub issue
+3. Include:
+   - Docker version
+   - OS and kernel version
+   - Relevant logs
+   - Environment variables used (obfuscate sensitive info)

-If possible, always use the most up to date version of Docker, you operating system, kernel and the container itself.
-Support is always a best-effort basis.
+> ❗Please use the latest versions of Docker and this container whenever possible.
+Support is provided on a best-effort basis.

 ## Disclaimer
 I am not responsible for any data loss due wrong configurations.